pcimino/simple-service/README.md

 ### DELETE
 ### /code/:major/:minor
-Removes a code form the database
+Removes a code from the database